kids-first/kf-developer-handbook/_sources/guides/branches.rst.txt

 6. The new `HEAD` of `master` will trigger a new deployment to the `QA` environment
-7. The new `HEAD` is to be deployed to the `production` environment, the :ref:`Software Releases` process of creating a version bump branch is followed
+7. The new `HEAD` is to be deployed to the `production` environment, the :ref:`development/software_releases:Software Releases` process of creating a version bump branch is followed
 8. The version branch is merged back to `master` and the `HEAD` tagged with a release version and triggers a deployment to `production`